sadmani/portfolio/_projects/COP.md

 	![alt text](http://i882.photobucket.com/albums/ac22/sadmani/circuit_diagram_zpsoatinigs.png?1441288772975&1441288773177 "circuit diagram")

-	Above is the circuit diagram for the external circuitry used to receive, amplify, and filter signals from the strain guage and send those enhanced signals to the PIC32 ADC.
-Below, I'll go through each of the components in more detail.
+	Above is the circuit diagram for the external circuitry used to receive, amplify, and filter signals from the strain gauge and send those enhanced signals to the PIC32 ADC.
+Below, I'll go through each of the components in more detail:

 	* Operational Amplifier (LM358):